Larissa-T/Information_Analytics/Notes on reading week 2.md

 Interesting post about how [technology hijacks our freedom of choice](https://medium.com/swlh/how-technology-hijacks-peoples-minds-from-a-magician-and-google-s-design-ethicist-56d62ef5edf3#.rvng04bri) through acting as a slot machine.
 Gives excellent examples of current issues as raised in Shirky's paper.

+And in response to the technology hijack the distractions and interuptions of the social slot machine has now led to [a court case in which an employee need to pay back 1500 euros because he was texting too much and working to little](http://www.nu.nl/economie/4346021/gebruik-whatsapp-werktijd-kost-werknemer-vergoeding.html)

 ## **Digital Curation for Digital Natives by Elizabeth Yakel**

 To be very honest I don't really get why we are reading this text or even why this is published.